So here it is, Spring in the Northeast. Things are starting to bloom, which is lovely after the dreary end that Winter left.

 I HAVE been doing a bit of work in an outside studio… Lone Pine Road studios is on the ground floor of the industrial building I’m in, and I’ve done a few vocal and horn sessions there, then brought the audio back here.
 I did this specifically because while I’ve been working on my own forever, there’s something freeing about going into a studio to sing when you don’t have to worry about the tech end, like levels – and hitting stop and record. 🙂

 Folks are taken aback when I say I’m doing three albums… but there’s a reason for that.
 My last real release was 19 tracks, which were all over the place, genre-wise.
 This time, I decided to segregate the songs into genre-specific albums. (although I am toying with the idea of doing a separate mega-album version of it all – which could be a blast too, and seeing as releasing digitally costs next-to-nothing… )

-PLUS… it’s expanding the breadth of that work.
-In the past month alone, I’ve been working on two companion music videos – which has been a blast.
+In the past couple of months, I’ve been working on two companion music videos – which has been a blast.
 (I also LOVE video editing.)
 And number three is right around the corner.